 If you have to cancel, you must contact us immediately.

 All Election Officials receive $172.10 for attending the training class, the Monday Night Organizational Meeting and working on Election Day, unless otherwise informed.
 In order to receive a paycheck, you must complete the required training class; work the Monday Night Organizational Meeting and the entire Election Day.

 When do I get paid?

 Future of Democracy checks will be mailed approximately 3 weeks after the election.
-If there is an issue with your pay please contact the Future of Democracy Coordinator.

 How do I reach the Future of Democracy Coordinator?